Unibeautify/sparser/lexers/script.md

 # Lexer - script
-A lexer for JavaScript and other syntax related languages.

 ## x tokens
 When option *correct* is true missing syntax characters are inserted, which can include: curly braces, semicolons, and parenthesis.
 When *correct* is set to false the characters are still inserted, but artificially so as *X* tokens.
 These helps reason about code structure and normalize certain syntax ambiguities.
-These tokens are recognizeable as they start with a lowercase *x* as in `x;` for an inserted semicolon.
+These tokens are recognizable as they start with a lowercase *x* as in `x;` for an inserted semicolon.

 **x tokens should be removed by the consuming application or converted to regular syntax by removing the x character.**